pkourany/SparkIntervalTimer/README.md

 ```
 myTimer.begin(function, time, timebase);
 ```
-Begin calling the specified function.
-The interval is specified in microseconds or milliseconds based on the selected timebase: uSec for microseconds and hmSec for half-milliseconds.
+Allocate a timer from the pool and start it.
+The interval is specified in microseconds or (half) milliseconds based on the selected timebase: uSec for microseconds and hmSec for half-milliseconds.
 The time may be an unsigned integer, integer or long.
 The function returns true if successful.
-False is returned if all hardware resources are busy, used by other IntervalTimer objects.
+False is returned if all hardware timer resources are allocated and used by other IntervalTimer objects.

-Functions called by IntervalTimer shouldbe short, run as quickly as possible, and should avoid calling other functions if possible.
+The functions specified to be called by IntervalTimer should be short, run as quickly as possible, and should avoid calling other functions if possible.

 ```
 myTimer.end();
 ```
-Stop the timer function.
+Stop the timer (and interrupts) and deallocate it from the timer pool.
 The hardware resource becomes available for use by other IntervalTimer objects.

 ```
-myTImer.interrupt_SIT(action);
+myTimer.interrupt_SIT(action);
 ```
 Enables or disables an active IntervalTimer's interrupts without deleting the object.

 3. Example Program
 ------------------